 A standard Polk County subterranean liquid termite treatment takes 4–8 hours of on-site work for a typical single-family home.
 A Sentricon AlwaysActive bait installation takes 1–2 hours.
 A whole-structure drywood termite fumigation takes 48–72 hours total — including tarp installation, gas exposure, aeration, and clearance testing.
 Localized no-tent drywood treatments take 1–3 hours.
-Call the number below to be connected with an FDACS-licensed Category 8E termite operator serving your Polk County address.
+Enter your ZIP below to be connected with an FDACS-licensed Category 8E termite operator serving your Polk County address.

 Treatment duration by method